pehringer/pix/README.md

 # Library Functions
 ---
 ### ```pix_t* pix_Create(size_t lines, size_t columns)```
-Returns the allocated pixels for the specified number of terminal lines and columns.
+Returns allocated pixels with the specified number of terminal lines and columns.
 Returns null if the allocation failed.
 - ```lines``` number of terminal lines.
 - ```columns``` number of terminal columns.